Wasp Nest Removal

 On the left of the picture is a Common wasp.
 Notice how this wasp has thicker black stripes than the German wasp and has slightly longer antennae.
 The German wasp on the right has black spots on its abdomen and is the main way of identification between the wasps.
 German wasps also have black spots on the face.

 In April hibernating wasp queens begin to stir from their slumbers.
-They hibernate under tree bark maybe old mouse holes your garden shed your loft anywhere dry and away from the worst of the winter weather.
+They hibernate under tree bark, maybe old mouse holes, your garden shed, your loft or anywhere dry and away from the worst of the winter weather.

 Queen wasps awaken from hibernation and set about the task of building their nests made from dead wood and wasp saliva which they mash up to make a type of paper mache.
 She can choose any location from a hole in the ground to under the ridge tile of a building and anywhere in between.
 At the start she builds a nest about the size of a golf ball and in here she will build cells and lay about a dozen eggs which she tends and feeds.
 The eggs take about two weeks to develop into the wasps we are familiar with.
 When the workers emerge they take over the expansion of the nest and the feeding of the young leaving the Queen to her only task of laying eggs.
 As more workers hatch the nest can quickly grow doubling in size in a week.

 Take a look at this nest, notice the swirls and whorls in it.
 I am sure you will agree it is a wonderful creation.
 Normally the nest is greyish in colour but this one has elements of red and green.
 In fact, the colour is from the paint on the wood they have collected to make the nest.
 The wood is mashed up and mixed with wasp spit to create a type of paper mache.

 If you have an old shed or garden fencing you may notice clean strips of wood about an inch long and a quarter inch wide.
 These are made by wasps collecting wood, they work downwards chipping away at the wood with their mandibles.